Contact Ryan Creeth

 Plant molecular biologist specializing in plant gene editing and protoplast technologies.
 Graduated from the University of Bristol in 2020, with my Master's project focusing on the use of novel charged nanomaterials as a 'spray-on' vector for gene editing constructs in wheat.
 I also developed a cell-counting image analysis program in ImageJ for confocal microscopy image files.

 Prior to this, I undertook a summer studentship at the University of Reading in 2018 investigating the use of bacteriophage cocktails as biocontrol against Psuedomonas syringae in Cherry (https://doi.org/10.1111/1751-7915.13585).

 Between Bristol and Cranfield, I was employed by the Animal and Plant Health Agency (Defra - Civil Service; 2021-2022) as a Pathology Scientist.
 I developed skills in bioimaging (confocal and electron microscopy), immunohistochemistry, and histology.

-I'm keen to develop collaborations with those involved in protoplast regeneration and Agrobacterium-mediated transformation.
+I'm keen to develop collaborations with those involved in protoplast regeneration.

-I am currently a PhD student, developing gene editing methods in raspberry to accelerate and enhance breeding in elite cultivars.
-My work focuses on two main methodologies for achieving gene editing - protoplast regeneration (enzymatic removal of plant cell wall to enable construct introgression) and Agrobacterium-mediated transformation (manipulating a plant pathogen with natural introgressive abilities) .
-I'm developing novel methods for both systems in raspberry and aim to target functional agronomically-important traits.
+Currently a PhD student, developing gene editing methods in raspberry to accelerate and enhance breeding in elite cultivars.
+My work focuses on developing novel methods of protoplast regeneration (enzymatic removal of plant cell wall to enable DNA/RNA/protein translocation) in raspberry for the development of non-transgenic cultivars with advantageous agronomic traits that promote sustainable agriculture.